Introduction to the English Goldendoodle:

 Temperament & Personality

 Like most dogs, Goldendoodles are social animals that require attention and environmental socialization.
 Leaving a Goldendoodle alone for a significant period of time will cause the dog to develop behavioral problems since the dog will become stressed and sad.
+Keep your Goldendoodle occupied with a horn to chew on or other mental stimulation toys.
 You’ll often come home to chewed up carpets, scratched doors, or broken valuables caused by personality traits like separation anxiety and curiosity.
 We recommend puppy training classes and constant socialization to prevent bad behavior.
 It’s extremely important to socialize your English Goldendoodle between the ages of 7 weeks and 4 months to have a well-behaved adult dog.

 As a puppy, your Goldendoodle should be consuming puppy food that has the correct phosphorus to calcium ratio (1.2 parts calcium to 1 part phosphorus).
 A deficiency in calcium can cause serious bone and orthopedic issues later in life.
 Feed your puppy approximately three times a day for the first 6 months.

 Adult Goldendoodles should be fed twice daily for approximately 1.5-2 cups of food.
 Ideally, your Goldendoodle should be eating dry food as the hard kibble helps to remove bacteria that may be stuck to your dog’s teeth.
 Proteins, carbohydrates, fat, and fiber should all be an essential part of your Goldendoodles diet.

 For more detailed information, check out our post on the Best Types of Haircuts for Goldendoodles.